REEL FACE: | REAL FACE: |

 The extent of Barry Seal's involvement with the CIA in the 1980s has provided fuel for speculation and conspiracy theories.
 As author Del Hahn states in his book about Barry Seal's life, Smuggler's End: The Life and Death of Barry Seal, there is no evidence to support claims that Barry Seal worked for the CIA.
 Hahn was part of the task force that pursued Seal in the 1980s.
 In his book, he uses case documents and first-person accounts to dispel this idea and other half-truths about Seal.

 The movie proposes that Barry Seal's first foray into smuggling drugs happened in 1980 after he was kidnapped while refueling his plane in Colombia.
 In the film, his abductors take him to a secret airstrip in the Colombian jungle where three businessmen, including Pablo Escobar, make him an offer he can't pass up.
 Upset that he has lost his pension and healthcare at TWA, he embraces the idea of making $2,000 per kilo of cocaine smuggled into the United States.
-This doesn't add up with the true story.
-Barry's widow, Deborah Seal, says that he began smuggling drugs in 1975, first focusing mainly on marijuana.
-Seal's Drug Enforcement Administration file also supports this, noting that he was smuggling marijuana as early as 1976, then adding cocaine to his resume in 1978. -The Independent
+This doesn't add up with the American Made true story.
+According to The Independent, Barry's widow, Deborah Seal, says that he began smuggling drugs in 1975, first focusing mainly on marijuana.
+Seal's Drug Enforcement Administration file also supports this, noting that he was smuggling marijuana as early as 1976, then adding cocaine to his resume in 1978.

 In the movie, Barry Seal (Tom Cruise) starts working for the Medellín Cartel after they abduct him while he is refueling his plane and then make him an offer he can't refuse.
 In real life, his first encounter with the Medellín Cartel happened less dramatically.
 After being caught in Honduras with 40 kilograms of cocaine in 1979, Barry spent nine months in a Honduran jail.
 While there, he had a chance meeting with Jorge Ochoa's New Orleans business manager.
 The Ochoa Family, along with Pablo Escobar and others, were the founders of the Medellín Cartel.
 Still unknown at the time, the cartel would go on to make hundreds of millions from the explosion of cocaine use in the U.S. Barry Seal, who became known as "El Gordo" (The Fat Man), ended up being an integral part of that success. -Daily Mail Online